 by Michael Kuo

-Cap: 3-11 cm; convex to broadly convex, occasionally nearly flat; whitish; smooth and glossy to fibrous to nearly wooly or scaly.
+Cap: Medium sized; convex to broadly convex, occasionally nearly flat; whitish; bald and glossy to finely silky or a little scaly.

-Gills: Free from the stem; deep pink becoming brown and then dark chocolate brown in maturity; crowded; covered with a thin white partial veil when in the button stage.
+Gills: Free from the stem; crowded; short-gills frequent; deep pink becoming brown and then dark chocolate brown in maturity; covered with a thin white partial veil when in the button stage.

 Cite this page as:

-Kuo, M. (2001, September).
-Agaricus campestris: The meadow mushroom.
+Kuo, M. (2018, April).
+Agaricus campestris.
 Retrieved from the MushroomExpert.Com Web site: http://www.mushroomexpert.com/agaricus_campestris.html